 Game Breaker: The 'Nova' warframe is widely considered to be wildly overpowered - It has abilities that can, with the right mods and equipment, do everything from one-shot bosses to allow whole groups to bypass agility/parkour challenges to cause all mobs to take double damage from every attack then explode when they die, resulting in a chain-reaction that can kill entire waves at once in defense missions.
 With proper auras and energy management, it can often spam these abilities for as long as it needs to.

 The Grineer Rollers/Grinders.
 Unlike the rest of the Grineer, which are gigantic, hulking clones, these guys are tiny metal balls that roll around stages at high speeds, turn on a dime, and stun you with each attack.
 If they come in groups, especially near a Grineer heavy unit, kiss your life goodbye if you don't have an AoE attack primed.
 One player once observed that all the Grineer would have to do to conquer a planet without sending in troops would be to drop a handful of rollers from orbit and the entire planet's inhabitants would very quickly pack up and leave.
+It got to the point where a member of the dev team drew joke concept art of a boss Roller in response to jokes about a boss Roller.

 The Grineer Seekers are green-colored soldiers that constantly throw mini versions of Rollers called Latchers.
 If a Latcher rolls into you, it sticks to you and detonates in a few seconds, unless you dodge to dislodge it.
 Even worse if you're on a team, as they will shock and disable you until your allies manage to destroy the annoyingly durable and hard to hit thing.